 There are three mounting holes that should enable nice mounting inside the GPS bay (I did not test it, just measured it.)

-16 Mai 2020 : first FIRMWARE UPDATE is out!
-And I have published configuration for Tattu 5200mAh battery (see below) – from now on, this will be the default configuration, as I have the impression than more people fly with Li-Po than Li-Ion.
+16 Mai 2020: The first FIRMWARE UPDATE is out!
+(1.1) And I have published a configuration for Tattu 5200mAh battery (see below) – from now on, this will be the default configuration, as I have the impression that more people fly with Li-Po than Li-Ion.

-The device can provide remaining capacity information based on one of the methods: S0 : remaining capacity is estimated based on voltage (under typical load).
-S1 : known full-capacity and mAh spent (assumes full battery of a certain capacity on boot)
+The device can provide remaining capacity information based on one of the methods: S0 : remaining capacity is estimated based on voltage.
+S1 : actual capacity reported based on mAh consumed (assumes you start with a fully charged battery of defined capacity on boot)

 It can be fully configured using an FTDI cable (or any USB<>Serial cable with RX,TX and DTR signal- DTR is only used to enter the bootloader, and only useful for flashing, although it is possible to flash it without DTR too)

 All firmware versions apply to all BMSOne hardware versions, unless stated otherwise.